 Maximum residue levels for thiacloprid

-European Commission issues new proposal on MRLs for thiacloprid on certain products
+EU reduces MRLs for thiacloprid on many products

-Draft Commission Regulation amending Annexes II and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for thiacloprid in or on certain products
+Commission Regulation (EU) 2024/2711 of 22 October 2024 amending Annexes II and V to Regulation (EC) No 396/2005 of the European Parliament and of the Council as regards maximum residue levels for thiacloprid in or on certain products

 Update

-The European Commission has notified the World Trade Organization Sanitary and Phytosanitary (WTO SPS) Committee that it proposes to set the maximum residue levels (MRLs) for thiacloprid to the limit of determination (LOD) for all products (G/SPS/N/EU/763).
+The EU has lowered the maximum residue levels (MRLs) for thiacloprid to the limit of determination (LOD) for all products.
 The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.
-These proposed MRLs follow the European Parliament’s rejection of a previous Commission proposal (G/SPS/N/EU/651).

 In February 2024, France introduced a national law banning placement on the French market of fruit and vegetables containing thiacloprid at levels over the LOD of 0.01 mg/kg (République Française 2024), including products for which there is an EU MRL above the LOD.
-This national regulation will be lifted once the new EU Regulation is adopted, or after one year, whichever comes first.
+This national regulation states that it will be lifted with the adoption of any EU Regulation.

 Impacted Products